Free State of Galveston: Vice businesses

 The major legitimate businesses on the island, such as banking and hotels, were able to thrive in large part because of the illegal activities.
 Though many of these business leaders steered clear of direct involvement in the business affairs of the Maceos and the gangs, their relationships were hardly antagonistic.
 Some, such as financier, hotelier, and insurance executive William Lewis Moody, Jr., actually welcomed illegal gambling because it brought tourists who filled up his hotels.
 He was even known to make loans to the Maceos' syndicate.

 The Free State economy was not confined simply to the island, but extended through much of Galveston County.
-Throughout the county, substantial casino operations were developed by the Fertitta, Salvato, and Maceo families, including the casino districts in Kemah (featuring the Chili Bowl and White House casinos, among others) and Dickinson (featuring the Silver Moon and the Dickinson Social Club).
+Throughout the county, substantial casino operations were developed by the Fertitta, Salvato, and Maceo families, including the casino districts in Kemah (featuring the Chili Bowl and White House casinos, among others) and Dickinson (featuring the Silver Moon and the Emmite Brothers’ Dickinson Social Club).
 Houstonians often humorously referred to the Galveston County line as the "Maceo-Dickinson line" (a pun referring to the Mason-Dixon line).

 The vice activities on the island and in the county were not unique in Texas.
-San Antonio had perhaps the second-most infamous red-light district in the early 20th century and most major cities in the state had significant vice activities at least until midcentury, though most went into decline before Galveston's did.
+San Antonio had perhaps the second-most infamous red-light district in the early 20th century and most major cities in the state had significant vice activities until at least midcentury, though most went into decline before Galveston's did.
 During the open era, Galveston's vice industries dominated, while most other areas of the state were at times forced to crack down on vice due to public pressure.